tanchuanxin/cs3245_homework_4/README.md

             However, by running the query expansion, we would be able to perform a search on highly similar terms e.g telephone hence increasing the document's score and allowing it to be highly ranked.

+    == Techniques Employed (did not work) ==

+        * Query Expansion - Spacy
+            Originally, we wanted to use gensim/SpaCy to do query expansion by generating synonyms of the current query.
+            However, we were unable to load gensim onto the grading platform since it contains platform specific libraries.
+            SpaCy was also too large, since the module itself was around 800MB, which would have caused us to exceed our submission limit.

+        * Zones and Fields
+            We intially tried to include zone and field information through creating new terms. e.g. if term = Simon (in the title), a new term of term = 'Simon.title' will be generated However given the nature of the search query, which is a static query in a text file, without zone or field information specified, we found that there was no way to meaningfully provide a better search experience by including zone information, since we do not know the user requirement and therefore cannot limit the search to a particular field.
+There are also only two searchable fields of title and content, therefore there is little need for distinction between the two.

+            Hence, we opted to remove zone and field information

         * Net Score
             We combined various sources of "user happiness" in our scoring metric.
 For a given query, we considered several factors, and applied weights to these factors in order to derive our net score for a documents' relevance to the query.
 These alternative sources of user satisfaction were able to help our model rank the truly relevant documents higher, at least from the test queries that we have access to.